stelcodes/nuzzle/README.md

 ## Configuration File
 Nuzzle expects to find an EDN map in the file `nuzzle.edn` in your current working directory containing these keys:

-- `:site-data` - A vector of maps describing the structure and content of your website.
+- `:site-data` - A set of maps describing the structure and content of your website.
 Required.
 - `:render-webpage` - A fully qualified symbol pointing to your webpage rendering function.
 Required.
 - `:export-dir` - A path to a directory to export the site into.
 Defaults to `"out"`.
 - `:overlay-dir` - A path to a directory that will be overlayed on top of `:export-dir` as the final stage of exporting.
 Defaults to `nil` (no overlay).